enigmaneering/redistributables/README.md

 ## License

-All components are Apache 2.0 or dual MIT/Apache 2.0.
-Licenses are verified on every build and packaged alongside each artifact.
+All components have open source licenses, which are verified on every build and packaged alongside each artifact.

+If any of the licenses change underneath us, a nightly check will alert us to address it at that time.

 ## Windows Note